The McGraw Fellows

 Anna Louie Sussman

-A New York-based freelance journalist, Sussman will use her Fellowship to explore the growing fertility industry, which has been attracting hundreds of millions of dollars in investment and expanding into new markets as people around the world delay starting families.
+A New York-based freelance journalist, Sussman used her Fellowship to explore the growing fertility industry, which has been attracting hundreds of millions of dollars in investment and expanding into new markets as people around the world delay starting families.

 Sussman has over a decade of experience writing on gender, reproduction, and economics, as well as arts and culture, and the economics of art.
 She writes for the website of The New Yorker, and her work has also appeared in The New York Times, Bloomberg Businessweek, The Atlantic, The New York Times Magazine, The Guardian, and other publications.
 She was previously an economics reporter at The Wall Street Journal focused on the labor market, a commodities reporter at Reuters, and the senior writer and editor of Womenintheworld.org.